Introduction

 5. Commit with message "fix: repair failing tests"

-Each of these shares the same root .cwt/cwt.md for project conventions, uses injected secrets for API tokens, and can be triggered manually from ClawTab or on a cron schedule.
+All jobs share the same project context.md for conventions, use injected secrets for API tokens, and can be triggered manually from ClawTab or on a cron schedule.